beatrizisrael/beatrizisrael/README.md

 - 👋 Hi, I’m @beatrizisrael
 - 👀 I’m interested in front-end and web design
-- 🌱 I’m currently learning Python, HTML, HTML5 and CSS
+- 🌱 I’m currently learning HTML5, CSS and JS
 - 💞️ I’m looking to collaborate on any simple projects
 - 📫 How to reach me abeatrizisrael@gmail.com